sali72/my-net-worth/README-GUIDE.md

       "timestamp": "2024-11-24T17:03:14.290672"
     }
     ```

-- Then create an account using your desired base currency and your personal info
-In this example I want to use dollar as my base currency, I used the id we got from previous request
-From now on to use the app, for every request you need to provide the access_token you got here as a header named Authentication
+- Then create an account using your desired base currency and your personal info.
+In this example, I want to use the dollar as my base currency.
+I used the id we got from the previous request.
+From now on, to use the app, for every request you need to provide the `access_token` you got here as a header named `Authentication`.

     example curl request:

     ```bash
     curl -X 'POST' \
       'http://127.0.0.1:8000/register' \